Soumya-Puranikamath/Vlsi-workshop/README.md

 ![Screenshot from 2024-05-15 15-33-05](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/fc169058-d8ac-4f6c-9020-465828c9c208)

-Initially every directory will be empty because we haven't performed any operations on the design.But we will have a direcrory named tmp and it contains different types of files.One of the files will be "merged.lef" file, it contains metal layer level and cell level information.merged.lef was created by merglef.py
+Initially every directory will be empty because we haven't performed any operations on the design.But we will have a direcrory named tmp and it contains different types of files.One of the files will be "**merged.lef**" file, it contains metal layer level and cell level information.merged.lef was created by merglef.py

 ![Screenshot from 2024-05-15 15-58-15](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/f3bcaf8f-2bcd-4f96-9139-e8343cbb2181)

-tmp file contains empty files.It contains empty files.merged.lef file is also in tmp file,when it is opened its content will be as follows.
+**tmp** file contains empty files.It contains empty files.merged.lef file is also in tmp file,when it is opened its content will be as follows.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/22484b50-0a82-40ee-b0a4-8a3dcc457180)